Lailia

 Ebenezer's mother dies in childbirth, his birth.
 And as a result, his father, blaming the babe for his wife's death, rejecting him, turning away from the boy, leaving him to be raised in Boarding Schools.
 It's in these schools, Ebenezer spends his holidays, winter, spring, summer and fall, alone.

-This is until, years later, when his sister Fran manages to change their father's harden heart and he is permitted to come home.
+change their father's harden heart and he is permitted to come home.

 As a young man, Ebenezer loses that dear sister when, Fran as a young, married woman also dies in childbirth, having Ebenezer's nephew and now only relative.
 He turns from the boy, just as his father had done years ago.